 The Elements of Individual Therapy

 The number of your weekly sessions will depend on the program you are in, but we know that it’s beneficial to talk about various matters.
-During the process, you are able to talk about past memories, feelings, thoughts, goals, and triggers along the way.

 Your understanding of these components will change as you learn more about individual therapy.
 You will be more comfortable throughout your recovery process if you know what to expect in treatment.